envisioning/vocab/README.md

-# Emerging vocabulary to explain AI
+# Envisioning Vocab

-Welcome to _Envisioning AI_, a study guide for learning the terms and concepts which explain [ML (Machine Learning)](/vocab/ml-machine-learning).
+Vocab is a knowledge graph for all [ML (Machine Learning)](/vocab/ml-machine-learning) terms and concepts.

 ## This will help you: